xbeat/Machine-Learning/README.md

 Mutual Information (MI) is a measure of the mutual dependence between two variables.
 It quantifies the amount of information obtained about one random variable by observing another random variable.
 In machine learning, MI is used for feature selection, dimensionality reduction, and understanding the relationships between variables.

-## Claude-Building Multi-Agent Nested Chatbots with AutoGen

-Setting Up AutoGen Multi-Agent Environment

-The initialization of an AutoGen environment requires careful configuration of multiple agents with specific roles and capabilities.
-This setup establishes the foundation for nested conversations between AI agents, enabling complex interactions and task delegation.

 ## Guide to Comparing Group Means Across Multiple Variables in Python

 Introduction to Comparing Group Means